About Marine Technology - Marine Technology - Master's Degree Programme - 2 years - Trondheim

 The Norwegian marine technology community is internationally known, and our research and development activities are at the forefront of technological advancement.
 As a student here, you will be in direct contact with highly respected scientists who are active teachers and researchers.

 IMT houses one of NTNU’s four Centers of Excellence (CoE): AMOS (Centre for Autonomous Marine Operations and Systems).
-Prior to AMOS, 10 years of long-term research through the CeSOS CoE were carried out here.
 The department’s researchers are also active in numerous other national and international research projects.

 Both the offshore oil and gas industry and the growing ocean renewable energy industries (wind, wave, and tidal/current energy) require innovative solutions in the harsh marine environment.
 New activities related to exploration and exploitation of the offshore oil and gas resources increasingly take place in deeper water areas, or in marginal fields, where lighter platforms, new subsea technologies, and year-round service vessels for maintenance and repair become increasingly critical.
 The offshore wind industry is looking to larger turbines, floating platforms, efficient marine operations, and more optimized designs in order to reduce costs, while wave energy providers are looking for ways to increase efficiency and reliability.
 In both industries, the unique challenges of the ocean environment require knowledgeable and innovative engineers and researchers.